kulakarla/intern-decision-engine-backend/TICKET101.md

 when the requirements state that allowed loan duration should be >= 12.
 Slider itself selects the right values, label is inaccurate.
 In addition, the results (approved loan & duration) are not well distinguished from the input sliders, possibly causing confusion.
 The results should be enunciated more than the input sliders.
-Overall, the UI is clean and not cluttered.
+Overall however, the UI is clean and not cluttered.

 #### Loan amount correction

 This could be considered the biggest shortcoming of the implementation.
-The approved loan amount and duration function is not working as expected - when a larger loan is available for the user selected period, the program does not return the possible larger approved loan.
+The approved loan amount and duration function is not working as expected - when a larger loan is available for the user selected period, the program does not show the possible larger approved loan.
 Example case below:

 | Personal Code 	| Credit Modifier 	 | Input loan amount   	 | Input loan duration 	 | Expected loan amount 	 | Expected loan duration 	 | Actual loan amount 	 | Actual loan duration 	 | Fault 	                                                                   |